improvess/raspberry-as-gige-camera/README.md

 ```
 Once the `rpiasgige` server is running, it is ready to respond to incoming TCP requests.

-## Getting images from the camera remotely
+## Building & running the clients

-In this section we are talking about how to access the camera from a remote computer.

-There are four ways to make reqeusts to the `rpiasgige` server:
+There are four ways to access the `rpiasgige` server:

 - Sending command-line requests using native SO utilities: check [the examples](https://github.com/doleron/raspberry-as-gige-camera/blob/main/command-line-examples.MD).
-- Using the provided client C++ program: check [the example](https://github.com/doleron/raspberry-as-gige-camera/tree/main/code/client).
+- Using the provided client programs: check [the example](https://github.com/doleron/raspberry-as-gige-camera/tree/main/code/client).
-- Using the provided client C++ API: check [the API](https://github.com/doleron/raspberry-as-gige-camera/blob/main/code/client/include/rpiasgige/client_api.hpp).
+- Using the provided client API's: check [the API](https://github.com/doleron/raspberry-as-gige-camera/tree/main/code/client).
 - Writing your own remote calls using the [rpiasgige protocol](https://github.com/doleron/raspberry-as-gige-camera/blob/main/protocol.MD)

-Obs.: Python client API is on the way!

 ## Building and running the tests